 - Does Not Ship To:

-With cold hardy Sioux Crape Myrtles your landscape will never have to be without color, especially in the summer when their dark pink flowers enter a continuous blooming cycle that lasts into the fall.
+With cold hardy Sioux Crape Myrtles, your landscape will never be without color, especially in the summer when their dark pink flowers enter a continuous blooming cycle that lasts into the fall.

-By being cold tolerant to growing zone 6 and with the ability to thrive under heavy layers of ice and snow, the Sioux Crape Myrtle brings its pink blooms farther north than other crape myrtle varieties.
+It's cold hardy to growing zone 6, with the ability to thrive under heavy layers of ice and snow.
+The Sioux Crape Myrtle brings its pink blooms farther north than most other crape myrtle varieties.
 A Crape that thrives down to 0 degrees?
 It seems almost too good to be true, but the Sioux delivers without hassle for you.

-You will be able to enjoy fragrant pink blooms for months.
+And you'll be able to enjoy fragrant pink blooms for months.
 The flowers bloom in large clusters and have an attractive color that neighbors will stop to admire.
 This rich color looks even better against its backdrop of dark green leaves that create a radiant, contrasting show.

 In the fall, the leaves turn unique shades of purple and red.
 They glow in the landscape with vivid hues you'll have to see to believe.
 Basically, everything about the Sioux Crape Myrtle is colorful, even the bark.
 The older brown bark peels away to reveal bright beige bark underneath.
-The older and younger barks intertwine on the trunk together to create a marbled look.
+Then, the older and younger bark intertwine on the trunk together to create a marbled look.

 Customer Reviews & Photos